-Should this not be possible the School may allow reasonable paid time off to attend such appointments, where the request is supported by an appointment card or letter.
+Should this not be possible the School may allow reasonable paid time off to attend such appointments.
+The School may seek confirmation of the appointment by asking the Employee to provide an appointment letter / email / text or other evidence where available.